raphaelletseng/raphaelletseng.github.io/src/content/posts/scraping-news-headlines/scraping-news-headlines.md

         cron: '30 5 * * *'
 ```

-`schedule` allows you to run a workflow at a specified UTC time according to [POSIX cron syntax](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/crontab.html#tag_20_25_07).
+> `schedule` allows you to run a workflow at a specified UTC time according to [POSIX cron syntax](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/crontab.html#tag_20_25_07).
 In my case, I run these workflows daily at 5:30am UTC.
 The * means 'all valid values'.

-In the future, I could seperate each of the scripts into seperate steps, so that the entire workflow doesn't fail if only a single part fails.
+In the future, I could seperate each of the scripts into steps, so that the entire workflow doesn't fail if only a single part fails.

 ## Displaying Data

-This table is available in a simple iframe in the repo's index.html thanks to datawrapper.
+This table is available in a simple iframe in the repo's index.html thanks to [datawrapper](https://www.datawrapper.de/).
 To get this step to work, you first have to host your csv with github pages to make it publically accessible.
 And then you can have the datawrapper consistenly update.

 ## Transforming Data with Pandas

 Once I'd let this autoscraper run for a couple of weeks, I had enough data to start analysing.
 I experimented in a jupyter notebook using a subset of the full dataset.
 In order to parse any of the data, my dataframe first required some cleaning.
-I first split the urls from the titles:
+I split the urls from the titles:
 ```
 df[['headline_1_title', 'headline_1_url']] = df['headline_1'].str.split('https://', n=1, expand=True)
 df.drop(['headline_1'], axis=1, inplace=True)
 ```

 Then I melted the dataframe so that every headline had its own row.
 I wanted to idenitfy counts and keywords in these headlines to get an idea of what topics news organisations had been reporting on the most between cetain dates.
-I used nltk's corpus of stopwords and punctuation and stripped the headlines down to key words:
+I used [nltk's](https://www.nltk.org/search.html?q=stopwords) corpus of stopwords and punctuation and stripped the headlines down to key words:

 ```
 rom nltk.corpus import stopwords